Harry Osborn (2002 film series character): Spider-Man 3 (2007)

 Harry in action as the "New Goblin" as seen in Spider-Man 3.

 Following a year, Harry brushes off Peter's attempts to talk to him and explain the truth of Norman's death.
 He eventually opts to use a refined version of his father's performance-enhancing formula, utilizing his father's equipment as well.
 After Peter leaves a date with Mary Jane, Harry ambushes him as the New Goblin, intent on exacting revenge for his father's death.
-During their confrontation, Peter tells Harry the truth about Norman's death, but Harry refuses to believe it.
+During their confrontation, Peter tells Harry the truth that he did not kill Norman Osborn and that Norman died due to his own doing while he tried to kill Peter, but Harry refuses to believe it.
 Battling in an alley, Peter entraps Harry and knocks him out, impairing part of his memory.
 Recovering in the hospital, Harry—vaguely suffering from amnesia—forgets everything about his vendetta and Spider-Man.
 He also re-embraces Peter and Mary Jane as his best friends, seemingly with his life finally at peace.
 Harry, having forgotten taking the Goblin Serum, is surprised by his enhanced physical capacities, such as his incredibly sharp reflexes.
 However, despite Harry's relief, Peter does not tell him about the true nature of Norman's demise.

 When Peter is overtaken by an alien symbiote which affects his personality and thus starts distancing himself from his friends to focus on his late uncle's recently revealed killer, Mary Jane is depressed over her lost acting career and finds solace with Harry.
 Harry welcomes her into his home and they bond with each other, seemingly becoming closer than their previous dating relationship.
 After she unwittingly kisses him and rushes away regretting it, the sudden surge of familiar stress unlocks Harry's memories and restores his vendetta.
 Again haunted by visions of his father, who gives him advice on emotional war, Harry decides to hurt Peter through Mary Jane by forcing her to break up with Peter, leaving Peter heartbroken.
 Later, Harry encounters Peter in a café and declares to him that he is Mary Jane's new boyfriend.
 Realizing Harry's plot against him, Peter goes to the Osborn mansion, now armed with the aggression-inducing symbiote costume, and a new hatred for his old best friend, engaging Harry in a brutal fist-fight.
 Harry is defeated and insulted by Peter, who spitefully mocks his relationship with his father, and when he tries to hit Peter with a pumpkin bomb, Peter effortlessly slings the bomb back at his face and leaves, turning his back on the completely defeated Harry.